MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehousing-mobile-device-app-license-plate-receiving.md

 ---
 # required metadata

-title: Warehousing mobile-device app license plate receiving
+title: License plate receiving via the Warehousing mobile app
-description: Learn how to set up the Warehousing mobile-device app to support the receiving of physical inventory using a license plate receiving process.
+description: This topic explains how to set up the Warehousing mobile app to support using a license plate receiving process to receive physical inventory.
 author: perlynne
 manager: tfehr
 ms.date: 03/31/2020